Predragbt/Academy-Projects/README.md

 ### 1. Clone the Repository

-First, clone the repository to your local machine:
+Clone the repository to your local machine.

-- git clone <your-repo-url>
-- cd <your-repo-directory>

 ### 2. Setting Up the Backend